projectceladon/libvpl/CONTRIBUTING.md

 # Contributing

-The oneAPI Video Processing Library (oneVPL) project welcomes community contributions.
+The Intel® Video Processing Library (Intel® VPL) project welcomes community contributions.
 You can:

-- Submit your changes directly as a [pull request](https://github.com/oneapi-src/oneVPL/pulls)
+- Submit your changes directly as a [pull request](https://github.com/intel/libvpl/pulls)
-- Log a bug or feature request with an [issue](https://github.com/oneapi-src/oneVPL/issues)
+- Log a bug or feature request with an [issue](https://github.com/intel/libvpl/issues)

 ## Pull Request Checklist

 Before submitting your pull requests, please do the following:

+- Make sure your Pull Request includes these three sections in the description

+  - **Issue** - link for the ticket from Jira/HSD/ETC or state the problem
+  - **Solution** - Overview of your approach to solving the problem
+  - **Test** - how you tested the change

+- Make sure you update CHANGELOG.md if the change is important.

 - Make sure your changes are consistent with the [philosophy for contribution](#philosophy-for-contribution).